Published Mar 27, 2023

-My son is finishing up fifth grade this year (how could that possibly be?!), so the rapid pace at which this school year has flown by is on my mind quite a bit.
+My son is finishing up his freshman year of high school (how could that possibly be?!), so the rapid pace at which this school year has flown by is on my mind quite a bit.
 This might also be the case for all of those school teachers out there.

-So, I thought I'd share a project that would work great as a lesson plan from a technique in Pottery Making Illustrated.
-It would also work great for all of you non teachers who are just looking for new ways to streamline your processes in the studio. - Jennifer Poellot Harnetty, editor
+So, I thought I'd share Jonathan Kaplan's explanation of Macy Dorf's project that would work great as a lesson plan.
+This technique from the Pottery Making Illustrated archive would also work great for all of you non teachers who are just looking for new ways to streamline your processes in the studio. - Jennifer Poellot Harnetty, editor

 What you will need: